cocos/cocos-docs/en/editor/publish/publish-baidu-mini-game.md

 - The **Cocos Creator** editor provides a fast packaging process, released directly as a **Baidu Mini Game**, and automatically evokes the Baidu DevTools.
 - Automatically load remote assets, cache assets, and cache asset version control.

-Please refer to the [Baidu Mini Game Developer Documentation](https://smartprogram.baidu.com/docs/game/) documentation to review the game submission, the review, and the release process for a Baidu Mini Game.
+Please refer to the [Baidu Mini Game Developer Documentation [cn]](https://smartprogram.baidu.com/docs/game/) documentation to review the game submission, the review, and the release process for a Baidu Mini Game.

 ## Publish Baidu Mini Games with Cocos Creator

 ### Prerequisites

-- Download and install **Baidu DevTools** in the [Baidu DevTools](https://smartprogram.baidu.com/docs/game/tutorials/howto/dev/) documentation.
+- Download and install **Baidu DevTools** in the [Baidu DevTools [cn]](https://smartprogram.baidu.com/docs/game/tutorials/howto/dev/) documentation.
 - Download and install the **Baidu App** in the app store of your phone.
-- Log in to the [Baidu Smart Mini Progame Platform](https://smartprogram.baidu.com/developer/index.html) and find **App ID**.
+- Log in to the [Baidu Smart Mini Program Platform [cn]](https://smartprogram.baidu.com/developer/index.html) and find **App ID**.

   ![](./publish-baidugame/appid.png)